Doris Carter: Military

-When World War II started Carter joined the Women's Air Training Corps while continuing working for the education department.
+When World War II started, Carter joined the Women's Air Training Corps while continuing to work for the education department.
 Appointed as an assistant section officer in the Women's Auxiliary Australian Air Force (WAAAF), Carter was posted to the Royal Australian Air Force (RAAF) School of Administration as an instructor of new WAAAF officers.
 She was demobilised in 1945 and recalled to lead the WAAAF group at the victory parade in London in June 1946.
 Her next position in 1948 was as officer-in-charge of child and youth migration at Australia House, for the Department of Immigration.

 After the RAAF reorganised its women's forces in 1951, Carter was appointed the inaugural director of the WRAAF.
 She was awarded an OBE for her post-war services in 1957, and had risen to the rank of wing officer when she resigned in 1960.
 She was later a trustee of the Australian War Memorial (1969–75) and became the first woman to lead an Anzac Day march in 1996.

 After a stint as general secretary of the Young Women's Christian Association (YWCA) (1960), she joined the senior headquarters staff of the Girl Guides’ Association of Victoria (1963–77) and National Fitness Council of Victoria (1971–77).

 Death and legacy

 Carter died at Rushall Park retirement village in North Fitzroy in Melbourne on 28 July 1999 and was cremated.

 In 2021, Doris Carter was one of five heroes of the sky honoured with the issue of $1 coins by the Royal Australian Mint to commemorate the centenary of the RAAF.

-Coburg High School later named one of their sport houses in her honour in 1961.
+Coburg High School later named one of their sports houses in her honour in 1961.

 In 2022, Carter was honoured at the Athletics Australia Awards when she was inducted into the Athletics Australia Hall of Fame.